 Frequently Asked Questions

-Which AI tool should I start with as a beginner?
+Which AI tool should an operator start with first?

 Do I really need a GPU to run local models like Qwen3?

-A GPU dramatically accelerates local inference, but it's not required.
-You can run Qwen3 on CPU for non-time-sensitive tasks (overnight batches, for example).
-However, if you're generating hundreds of pieces of content monthly, a mid-range GPU ($500-1,500) pays for itself within weeks by eliminating per-API costs.
+A GPU dramatically accelerates local inference, but it’s not required to start.
+You can run Qwen3 on CPU for non-time-sensitive tasks like overnight batches.
+If you’re producing high volumes of content monthly, though, a mid-range GPU turns your per-API and per-image bills into a fixed, owned cost — which is the whole point for an operator watching margin.

 Is it worth paying for tools like Jasper or Midjourney when free alternatives exist?